-Maximum width - 250mm at any point of suspension travel in a vertical plane.
+Maximum width - 250mm at any point of suspension travel in a vertical plane including wheels tyres axles and any other part of the car.

 Minimum weight - 1474grams for 2WD, 1588grams for 4WD complete and ready to race.
 The minimum weight(s) include fixed Personal Transponder but exclude Auto-powered (hand-out) Transponder.